jasmina-dzurlic/extract/proposal.md

 # Proposal for `extract`

 ### Project Goals
 In biology articles, there are tables listing sample names and locations through GPS coordinates.
 More often than not they are hard to copy over to a Word or Excel document and rewritting them can be time consuming, tedious, and prone to error if there are a lot of sample locations.
 In addition, depedning on how the GPS coordinates are presented it may require you to convert them to a standard format to plot to  Google Earth or Google Maps.
-This is where `extractify` comes in.
+This is where `extract` comes in.
 The program will accomplish three things:

 1. It will read a PDF table and extract sample location names and GPS coordinates and convert that to a data frame.
 2. If the coordinates are not already in decimal degrees it will covert to this format and add to data frame.